 A survey of remote workers conducted several years ago established loneliness as the second biggest struggle they faced.
 This closely followed the difficulty remote employees have with unplugging and separating work and home life.
-These issues can negatively impact the productivity and happiness of remote employees and lead to difficulties in companies meeting business objectives.

 The foundation of a strong and viable remote work culture is a shared sense of purpose that unites employees.
 Relationships and friendships can be fostered in a remote work environment by things like reaching out to coworkers with a quick instant message to minimize any feeling of isolation or loneliness.
 No matter what type of team you manage – be it managing a distributed team, building a remote support team, or a sales department, you need to start with the remote-first culture in your company.